Generic Name: buprenorphine (injection - Sublocade) (BUE pre NOR feen)

 problems with your gallbladder or thyroid.

 Sublocade can pass into breast milk and may cause drowsiness, and breathing problems in a nursing baby.
-Tell your doctor if you are breast-feeding.
+Ask your doctor about any risk.

 Sublocade is not approved for use by anyone younger than 18 years old.